Choosing a Star Tracker for Astrophotography

 For smaller loads, such as a DSLR camera and 50mm lens, you can simply attach a ball head to the 1/4″ threaded socket on the mount.
 Heavier camera lenses or small telescopes will need to be mounted to the declination plate and utilize the counterweight system (shown above.)

-For those that prefer to polar align their SkyGuider Pro electronically, the iOptron iPolar device was designed to fit neatly inside this camera tracker.
+For those who prefer to polar align their SkyGuider Pro electronically, the iOptron iPolar device was designed to fit neatly inside this camera tracker.
 Be advised, that once you make this modification to the mount (or order a version with the iPolar included), you lose an element of portability with the need for dedicated software control.

 Sky-Watcher Star Adventurer

 The following image was captured using a Canon 60Da and a William Optics RedCat 51, mounted to the Sky-Watcher Star Adventurer Pro.
-I stacked 100 x 2-minute exposures at ISO 1600 for an unforgettable shot of M31:
+I stacked 100 x 2-minute exposures at ISO 1600 for an unforgettable shot of M31.

 The Andromeda Galaxy captured using the Sky-Watcher Star Adventurer Pro.